Gin

 Garnish with a slice of lemon or cucumber.

-For example, we can recommend Monkey 47, which as the name suggests has 47 different botanicals.
-Ki No Bi, distilled in Kyoto, Japan, is one of those that can be enjoyed dry.
-You can also discover the Mediterranean flavours of the Spanish gin Mare, or Kreyol by Juillet, on a rum base.
-Citadelle is a French gin designed by the Ferrand cognac team, who are also behind the Plantation rum range.
+For example, we can recommend Monkey 47, which, as its name suggests, comprises 47 different botanicals.
+Ki No Bi, distilled in Kyoto, Japan, is one of those that can be enjoyed neat.
+You can also discover the Mediterranean flavors of Mare Spanish gin, or Kreyol by Juillet, on a rum base.
+Citadelle is a French gin created by the Ferrand cognac team, also behind the Plantation range of rums.
 Read less